aaron13100/404solution/README.md

 ## Changelog ##

+## Version 1.8.2 (June, 2017) ##
+* FIX: Verify that the daily cleanup cron job is running.

 ## Version 1.8.1 (June 13, 2017) ##
-* Add a new link and don't require a link to view the debug file (for perthmetro).
+* Improvement: Add a new link and don't require a link to view the debug file (for perthmetro).

 ## Version 1.8.0 ##
 * Improvement: Do not create captured URLs for specified user agent strings (such as search engine bots).